TedHusted/awake/awake.md/awake.md

 Adrian settles into one of the two chairs in Emma’s corner office.

-Emma’s desk stretches between two corner windows, affording a spectacular view of Hoover Tower at Stanford University.
-A fern tree is perched in the corner between the two windows, behind her desk.
+Emma’s desk stretches between two corner windows.
+It affords a spectacular view of Hoover Tower at Stanford University.
+Behind her desk, perched in the corner between the two windows, is a fern tree.
 Another plant is on the corner of her desk.

 “Elena is out of the office,” says Adrian.
 “I’ll update her on whatever we decide to do.”